j0131n/package-cheatsheet/README.md

 # :package: Package Cheatsheet
-> Long story short - a ridiculous collection of package and their respective links
+> TLDR; A ridiculous collection of package and their respective links

 ## Angular